Last week I was talking to the Executive Director of a non-profit organization who expressed frustration at some of her board members.

 Leave a comment below and let me know.

 Like this post and want to get more tools and insights to strengthen your verbal communication?
-Get Move Breathe Explore a free twice monthly communication and leadership newsletter.
+Get Communicate Naturally a free twice monthly communication and leadership newsletter.
 Sign up here.